Henry reigns as Titans hold off Colts for 24-17 victory - NewsBreak

 Henry reigns as Titans hold off Colts for 24-17 victory

+He took on some defenders by slamming his big body through the line of scrimmage, eluded others in the open field and even turned receptions into key first downs.

+Yes, in the matchup of NFL rushing champs Sunday, it was the two-time winner who reigned supreme.

-INDIANAPOLIS (AP) — Derrick Henry rushed for a season-high 114 yards and one touchdown and Tennessee’s defense held up late Sunday to preserve the Titans’ 24-17 victory.
+Henry rushed for a season-high 114 yards, scored one touchdown and watched the Tennessee Titans’ defense make three late stops to preserve a 24-17 victory.

-Tennessee (2-2) has won a franchise-record four straight in the series and improved to 11-2 against AFC South opponents since 2020.

-Indy (1-2-1) has one win in its past six games and blew late three scoring chances that could have cut the deficit to less than seven.
+“Derrick ran hard and I thought the coaches had a really good plan for how we were going to run the football ,” coach Mike Vrabel said.
+“It wasn’t perfect, but that did look more like our running game.”

+It was the healthiest the bruising Henry has looked since breaking a bone in his right foot in his previous trip to Indy, an injury that may have cost him a third consecutive rushing crown.

+Finding a way to keep Henry in check might help, too.
+He needed less than two quarters to top 100 yards and stake the Titans to a 24-3 lead.

+Ryan Tannehill took advantage of the first turnover, Matt Ryan's eighth fumble of the season, with a 7-yard TD pass to Robert Woods.
+Henry extended the margin by making Brandon Facyson miss in the backfield and sprinting 19 yards for the score.
+After the teams traded field goals, Tannehill hooked up with Chig Okonkwo on an 8-yard TD pass.

-The Colts answered with Ryan’s 14-yard TD pass to Mo Alie-Cox and cut the deficit to 24-17 when Ryan and Alie-Cox hooked up on another TD pass midway through the third quarter.
+Ryan finally answered with a 14-yard TD pass to Mo Alie-Cox late in the first half and a scoring pass to Alie-Cox to cut the deficit to 24-17 midway through the third quarter.

-But a sack knocked Indy out of field-goal range on the final play of the third quarter, Jonathan Taylor lost a fumble on the Colts’ next series and Chase McLaughlin missed a 51-yard field goal with 1:58 to play.
+Then the Titans defense stiffened — sacking Ryan to knock Indy out of field-goal range, recovering Jonathan Taylor's fumble on another third down near its 20-yard line and watching Chase McLaughlin's 51-yard field goal sail wide left with 1:58 to play.

+“That’s what you have to do, find ways to win,” Vrabel said.
+"We came up with some huge stops defensively when, maybe, we were not at our best.
+They kept fighting and competing.”

 INJURY REPORT

-Titans: Starting linebacker Zach Cunningham (elbow) and starting safety Amani Hooker (concussion) missed the game.
-Linebacker Bud Dupree returned but reinjured his hip in the first half.
-Rookie receiver Treylon Burks did not return after being carted to the locker room in the second half with a right foot injury.
+Titans: Linebacker Bud Dupree returned from a hip injury but reinjured the hip during the first half and rookie receiver Treylon Burks did not return after being carted to the locker room in the second half with a right foot injury.

-Colts: Three-time All-Pro linebacker Shaquille Leonard (back surgery) made his season debut but it didn’t last long.
-He went to the locker room after colliding with a teammate in the second quarter and was diagnosed with a concussion.
-Taylor, the defending rushing champ, left late with an injured ankle.
+Colts: Three-time All-Pro linebacker Shaquille Leonard's season debut was brief.
+In the second quarter, Leonard collided with a teammate near the goal and was helped immediately from the field to the locker room where he was diagnosed with a concussion.
+Taylor, last year's rushing champ, left late with an injured ankle.

 UP NEXT